Waters That Bite

 THE CHALLENGE

-A nature documentary on the world’s fiercest swamp predators needed bold, adaptable key art and title treatment for streaming distribution.
-The design had to capture raw tension and primal power while remaining flexible enough to work across multiple streaming platforms, screen sizes, and orientations without losing impact.
-The challenge: make a documentary about apex predators feel as gripping as a thriller while maintaining documentary credibility.
+A nature documentary on the world’s fiercest swamp predators needed bold, adaptable key art for streaming distribution.
+The design had to capture raw tension and primal power while working across multiple platforms, screen sizes, and orientations without losing impact.

 THE SOLUTION